 I used to own a restaurant.
 I loved it.
 It was incredibly hard work, with long hours, but I truly loved it!
 One of my specialties at the restaurant was soup.
 I had a different “soup of the day” each day, and customers would come in on their favorite day and eat every last drop of it.
 I wish I could say I had a favorite, but I loved all of them.
-Irish Potato, Creamy Chicken Asparagus, Shrimp Bisque, Cheezy Broccoli, Clam Chowder, Cioppino…and of course French Onion, which I have already done a blog on this year.
+Irish Potato, Creamy Chicken Asparagus, Shrimp Bisque, Cheezy Broccoli, Clam Chowder, Cioppino…and, of course, French Onion, which I have already done a blog on this year.
 I would love to hear your favorites, or maybe a request for a blog on a soup you can’t seem to get just right!

-Soup is rather intimidating to a lot of people, and many opt for the canned variety, or keep it very simple.
+Soup is rather intimidating to a lot of people, and many opt for the canned variety or keep it very simple.
 I hope, over the course of several blogs this year, to get you ready for cold weather and teach you how to make amazing soups!
 Many of them start the same way, with just a couple “tweaks” to make the soup different.
 I am certain, with a little effort you will be making amazing soups and impressing your family.

 All during the fall and winter months, it is not uncommon to have a crockpot on “warm” at our house.
 Anyone can grab a bowl and serve up a hot bowl of soup anytime of the day.
 I even make soup in the summer and serve with a nice salad and it’s always a hit.
-This week, at the request of my 17 year old grandson, we had a large pot of Irish Potato, so I think we will start with that one!
+This week, at the request of my 17-year-old grandson, we had a large pot of Irish Potato, so I think we will start with that one!

-One of the reasons I love to garden, is that I love to use what I grow in my recipes.
+One of the reasons I love to garden is that I love to use what I grow in my recipes.
 My herb garden is an important part of my efforts, and I use fresh herbs whenever I can.
 This recipe is no exception.
 Fresh parsley and fresh chives are used in this one, as is fresh garlic and onions–all out of my garden.
-If you don’t have garden space, herbs take well to pots and can easily be grown in the windowsill in the kitchen, or a container on the patio or porch.
+If you don’t have garden space, herbs take well to pots and can easily be grown on the windowsill in the kitchen, or a container on the patio or porch.
 Give it a try!
 The difference in the flavor of your dishes will be noticeable.

 Irish Potato Soup